dtinth/FocusHighlight.spoon/README.md

 # FocusHighlight.spoon

-Briefly highlights the active window.
-Useful when switching between multiple displays.
+A macOS utility that briefly highlights the active window when focused.
+Useful when switching apps on multiple displays, so you know which monitor ends up being focused.

 ![Example](example.gif)